In her own words

 My grandmother Alice Polk was the niece Daisy addressed in the collection of newly discovered letters along with Christine Barreda Polk, Willis' wife.
-Alice tragically died in 1960 while my 25 year old mother was pregnant with me.
+Alice Polk tragically died in 1960 while my 25 year old mother was pregnant with me.
 So the stories we heard about Daisy were all a bit murky, and without much detail.
 We certainly knew much more about the other well documented members of the family.
-In fact, we knew so little about Daisy that we only learned her married name when her grand-nephew by marriage, Yann DeBuyer contacted our family in 2007.
-He had tracked us down from my brothers blog on Willis Polk to invite our family to come visit Vitrimont for a WWI museum opening.
+In fact, we knew so little about Daisy that we only learned her actual married name when her grand-nephew by marriage, Yann DeBuyer contacted our family in 2007.
+The DeBuyer's invited our family to come visit Vitrimont, France for a WWI museum opening.
 All another story for another day, but I was the family member who made the trip with my youngest son then 7 years old.

 The newly discovered letters in 2018 lead to my renewed interest in Daisy's story and a search for more first-hand information.
 From The Hoover Institute at Stanford University, I found a small quote in Herbert Hoover's papers that lead me to the Hoover Presidential Library in Davenport, Iowa.
 Hoping to just see "a letter from Daisy" the chief archivist informed me to be "more specific".
 I explained, I had given him all the reference information I had.

 "I am just trying to find the letter referenced between Lou Henry Hoover and Daisy Polk."

 "Oh, I misunderstood you," he replied, "You only want one letter?
 We have over 200 letters and 500 pages in 5 boxes of the Lou Henry Hoover Papers between Daisy and Lou.
 Which one do you want?"